afzaldepllc/digi-era-pro/Z- Docuuments-folder/COMMUNICATION/new_issue_list_in_communication.md

 there should be proper implementation of this one and make sure every things should be working well without anu error

-3) --working in the message-list , the messages search is not working well
+3) --resolved  in the message-list , the messages search is not working well
 <input
                     type="text"
                     value={searchQuery}